The Vanishing Girl of Kabul cover art

 Then, in 2021, the Taliban returned.
 Decades of hard-won progress vanished overnight.
 Women were erased from public life once again, and the promises made by the West collapsed into silence.

-The Vanishing Girl of Kabul is Zahra's powerful story of survival, resistance and betrayal.
-Co-written with award-winning journalist Amie Ferris-Rotman, a longtime friend of both Zahra and Afghanistan, the book blends the intimacy of memoir with the urgency of investigative reporting.
-The Vanishing Girl of Kabul exposes the brutal realities of gender-based oppression - not only in Afghanistan, but around the world.
+The Vanishing Girl of Kabul is Zahra's powerful story of betrayal, survival and resistance.
+Co-written with award-winning journalist, Amie Ferris-Rotman, a longtime friend of both Zahra and Afghanistan, this book blends the intimacy of memoir with the urgency of investigative reporting, exposing the brutal realities of gender-based oppression - not only in Afghanistan, but around the world.

 Now living in exile in London, Zahra refuses to be silent.
 This book is her clarion call, a warning to a world too willing to look away.©2026 Zahra Joya (P)2026 Little, Brown Book Group Limited